ka9q/ka9q-radio/docs/airspy.md

 own USB host controller.)

 In the excerpt above, the **hardware** entry in the [global] section specifies the section containing Airspy configuration information.
-(The name of the hardware section happens to be the same as the device type, but it is not essential.
+(In this example the name of the hardware section happens to be the same as the device type, but it is not essential.)

 Only one entry is mandatory: **device**.
 This specifies the front end hardware type, i.e, "airspy" (which means an Airspy R2).
 The defaults should be good for most cases, but you can override them as needed.